I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-createdevice.md

 <p> </p>

 ## -remarks
 <p>A display device is a graphics context that is used to hold a collection of rendering state.
 Multiple devices can be created by the same process on a given adapter.
 Note that the number of display devices that can simultaneously exist is limited only by available system memory.
 That is, a driver cannot hardcode a maximum device limit.</p>

 <p>Generally, devices are independent of each other, so that resources that are created in one device cannot be referenced or accessed by resources that are created in another.
 However, cross-process resources are an exception to this rule.</p>

-<p>When the Direct3D runtime calls <b>CreateDevice</b> to create a device, the runtime does not create a default graphics processing unit (GPU) context thread of execution for the device.
-The driver must explicitly call the <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> function to create one or more contexts as required.</p>

-<p>A display device is a graphics context that is used to hold a collection of rendering state.
-Multiple devices can be created by the same process on a given adapter.
-Note that the number of display devices that can simultaneously exist is limited only by available system memory.
-That is, a driver cannot hardcode a maximum device limit.</p>

-<p>Generally, devices are independent of each other, so that resources that are created in one device cannot be referenced or accessed by resources that are created in another.
-However, cross-process resources are an exception to this rule.</p>